awaism551/awaism551/test.md

 [^1]: My reference.
 [^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
   This is a second line.

+# Alerts
+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.